 Staffies are known for their loyalty, affection, and devotion to their families.
 They are also celebrated for their robustness and versatility, excelling in various canine activities such as agility, obedience, and even therapy work.

 Staffordshire Bull Terriers, like some other bull-type breeds, have unfortunately been used in illegal dogfighting activities due to their muscular build and tenacity.
-It is important to note that this practice is illegal and inhumane, and responsible ownership and training are key to preventing such activities.
+It is important to note that this practise is illegal and inhumane, and responsible ownership and training are key to preventing such activities.

 "Staffy" is a colloquial term for the Staffordshire Bull Terrier.
 There is no significant difference between the two; it's simply a shortened nickname for the breed.